Cycling Zimbabwe: guide, tips and our itinerary with GPX track

 Zimbabwe is a generally safe country.
 Due to the severe economic crisis and 95% unemployment, there are several protests that the government often represses with violence.
 Stay away from any kind of event.

-There have recently been episodes of theft in the main cities, as in all major cities, pay particular attention to crowded places such as markets.
+There have recently been episodes of theft in the main cities, as in all major cities, paying particular attention to crowded places such as markets.
 Not being able to withdraw from the ATM thieves are aware that tourists are obliged to carry a certain amount of cash with them.

 Malaria and TseTse flies in Zimbabwe

 Most of Zimbabwe lays on a plateau at an average altitude of 1200 meters above sea level.
 This greatly reduces the risks of getting Malaria, especially in the dry season.
-The Zambezi Valley is lower and risks are pretty high all-year-round, if you plan to visit Mana Pools or any area of the Zambesi Valley you might want to consider some precautions.
+The Zambezi Valley is lower and risks are pretty high all year round, if you plan to visit Mana Pools or any area of the Zambesi Valley you might want to consider some precautions.

 Keep in mind that taking a malaria Prophylaxis won’t prevent you from getting malaria!
-What the prophylaxis does is to protect from the most deadly forms (like brain malaria) and to soften the symptoms if you get it – Elena got malaria in Congo while taking the prophylaxis!
+What prophylaxis does is to protect from the most deadly forms (like brain malaria) and to soften the symptoms if you get it – Elena got malaria in Congo while taking the prophylaxis!

 Moreover, most doctors do not recommend taking any malaria prophylaxis for more than three months in a row, because the drug could permanently damage the bodyIf your stay is short term though, we definitely advise taking malaria tablets.